 NSW Government announces COVID-19 support package for migrants and temporary visa holders

-The NSW government has announced over $6 million dollars in funding for migrant workers and temporary visa holders in NSW impacted by COVID-19.
+The NSW Government has announced $4 million dollars in funding to support migrant workers and temporary visa holders in NSW impacted by COVID-19.

 RLC welcomed the announcement, saying it will provide much-needed support to essential workers in NSW.

 “This announcement is an incredibly welcome reprieve for migrant workers and temporary visa holders in NSW."
 RLC's employment solicitor Sharmila Bargon said.

 Together with the Migrant Employment Legal Service, the Refugee Advice and Casework Service and a consortium of CLCs in NSW, RLC's employment law service called on the NSW government for additional measures to protect migrants and temporary visa holders from the impact of the COVID-19 crisis.

 "These essential workers have been disproportionately impacted by COVID-19 job losses, and have been without access to other forms of welfare support during the health crisis," Ms Bargon said.
 "We are delighted to see such positive action from the NSW government, which will help thousands of people in NSW on the brink of starvation and homelessness."